michalke-it/lectures/Kommunikationsnetze/netmasks/README.md

 ## What you should learn
 You should learn that there might be different outcomes when the IP address configuration of a device is changed:
 - no communication is possible anymore; this happens when both devices are in completely separate networks, i.e. fo reach device, the IP address of the other one is not inside their own network
-- only unidirectional communication (e.g. UDP traffic) from one host to another is possible but not vice versa; this happens when A's IP is in B's network, but B's IP is outside of A's network
+- only unidirectional communication (e.g. UDP traffic) from one host to another is possible but not vice versa; this happens when A's IP is in B's network, but B's IP is outside of A's network.
+Usually, the 'answering' in these cases is also possible, even if the netmask would theoretically not allow for it.
 - bidirectional communication (e.g. ping)is possible; both devices have IP addresses that are inside of the other's address range (detemined by the other's netmask

 ## Tools
-In this experiment, we use 'ping' and 'iperf3' to send traffic between the hosts.
-While ping requires bidirectional communication (that's why ping shows the results at the sending machine), iperf3 can generate UDP traffic that can be send unidirectional (that's why we only see the results at the receiver; there is no response to the sender, so the sender never knows if the packets were received).
+In this experiment, we use 'ping' and a small program written on Golang to send traffic between the hosts.
+While ping requires bidirectional communication (that's why ping shows the results at the sending machine), the Golang program can generate UDP traffic that can be send unidirectional (that's why we only see the results at the receiver; there is no response to the sender, so the sender never knows if the packets were received).

 ## To be done...
 - proper, actual uni-direction UDP traffic since unfortunately, iperf opens an actual session.
 Might has to be coded manually.